Sports Vehicles

 Transmission 6-speed, chain

-For 2006 Kawasaki is introducing the new Ninja ZX-14, their most powerful sportbike ever at 1352cc.
+For 2006 Kawasaki introduced the new Ninja ZX-14, their most powerful sportbike ever at 1352cc.

 The Kawasaki ZX-14's all new in-line four engine has evolved from the ZX-12R and features a bore and stroke of 84mm x 61mm packed into a purposefully designed compact package that minimizes engine width, leaving it virtually the same width as the 12R.